Do I Need an Accountant?

 Managing the finances of a small business can be complex, and if you are doing it on your own, you might find yourself overwhelmed quickly.
 An accountant can help you stay on track and take something stressful off your plate.
 As a small business owner, you may be hesitant to delegate tasks like this, but it is important to do so because it will help reduce your stress and free up some of your time for other things.

 An accountant can track important business metrics like the growth of your business financially.
 They can also run payroll for you.
+If you aren't ready to hire an accountant and you need to get a bit more organized Quickbooks can help.
+Quickbooks helps you with best practices and you can begin to do accounting without needing to hire right away.

 Everything they do can help you watch the financial health of the business and track things like your cash flow, so you know if you can afford to hire more employees, give existing employees raises or bonuses, expand your business, and more.